 The position and responsibilities outlined in an employment agreement are crucial for both the employer and the employee.
 Clear delineation of the role helps to establish expectations and ensure that the employee understands their obligations within the organisation.
-This section of the agreement typically includes details such as job title, reporting structure, and specific duties or tasks that the employee is expected to perform.
+This section of the agreement typically includes details such as job title, reporting structure, and specific duties or tasks that the employee is expected to perform.7.1 Re McArdle (1951)

 Additionally, the position and responsibilities section may also address any professional development opportunities, training requirements, or performance expectations that are relevant to the role.
 Employers should be specific and detailed in outlining the scope of work to avoid any potential misunderstandings or conflicts in the future.
-By clearly defining the responsibilities associated with the role, both parties can work towards a harmonious and productive working relationship.This website uses cookies to ensure you get the best experience on our website.
+By clearly defining the responsibilities associated with the role, both parties can work towards a harmonious and productive working relationship.Re McArdle (1951) is a significant case in commercial law that sheds light on the principles of consideration in contract law.
+The judgment highlighted the importance of a pre-existing legal duty when it comes to the enforcement of a promise.
+In this case, the court ruled that a promise made after the completion of work already contractually obligated does not constitute valid consideration.

 Related Links